boralyl/threegodsbrewing/_posts/2020-12-06-built-for-speed-side-by-side.md

 As expected, Pilsner is indeed the dominant malt.
 He also uses some pale wheat malt and some Munich malt.
 The posted mash temperature is 4F higher then what I used (148F vs 152F).
-He also recommends a 4:1 ratio of calcim sulfate to calcium chloride for the water profile.
+He also recommends a 4:1 ratio of calcium sulfate to calcium chloride for the water profile.